clay/amphora/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Report a problem to help us resolve it and improve
 title: ''

 ---

-## Describe the bug
+## Description

 A clear and concise description of what the bug is.

-### To Reproduce
+## Steps to Reproduce

 Steps to reproduce the behavior:
 1. Go to '...'